gjedeer/celery-php/README.md

 PHP client capable of executing [Celery](http://celeryproject.org/) tasks and reading asynchronous results.

-Requires [AMQP extension from PECL](http://www.php.net/manual/en/amqp.setup.php) and the following settings in Celery:
+Uses [AMQP extension from PECL](http://www.php.net/manual/en/amqp.setup.php) or the [PHP AMQP implementation](https://github.com/videlalvaro/php-amqplib) and the following settings in Celery:

 	CELERY_RESULT_SERIALIZER = "json"
 	CELERY_TASK_RESULT_EXPIRES = None

-PHP-AMQP is supported in version 1.0.0 and higher because its API has been completely remade when it entered 1.0.
+PECL-AMQP is supported in version 1.0.0 and higher because its API has been completely remade when it entered 1.0.
 There is a separate branch for 0.3.

+PHP-amqplib 2.0.2 is supported.
+No older versions have been tested.

 Last Celery version tested is 3.0.19.